 Instructions for Completing the NRTL Application

 Provide information for every item contained in each part of the application, even if only to provide proper references or to note that it is not applicable.
 Information and documents you provide for your application must be in English unless otherwise accepted by OSHA.
-You may either submit hard copy of the application or complete the application on diskette, using WordPerfect, Word, or other compatible word processing programs.
-If the application is completed on diskette, insert the text of your information in the appropriate spaces following each item.
-Then submit a signed hard copy of the General Application Information, with the diskette and copies of any attachments.
+You may either submit hard copy of the application or complete the application electronically.
+If the application is completed electronically, insert your information in the appropriate spaces following each item.
+Then submit the signed General Application Information, with electronic copies of any attachments.
 If submitting your application in hard copy, provide your information on a separate attachment.
 Then, submit the application along with any hard copies of attachments.
 Send application and a cover letter to the address shown in the Overview section.
 Contact the NRTL Program staff if you have any questions.
 Note: OSHA will formally accept your application, and then schedule an on-site review, only when it has determined that the application is complete and the information provided is adequate.
 At that time, OSHA may request, and you will need to provide, two more copies of the complete application.

 General Application Information